nicholasadamou/nicholasadamou/README.md

 #### Next.js Projects

 - 💡 [Next UI](https://github.com/nicholasadamou/next-ui): A collection of copy-paste interactive tailwind components for your projects.
+You can browse the components [here](https://next-ui-orcin-chi.vercel.app).
 - 🖇️ [Next CV](https://github.com/nicholasadamou/next-cv): A personal CV website loosely based off of [react-cv](https://github.com/sbayd/react-cv) built with Next.js, TypeScript, Tailwind CSS, and Framer Motion.
 A working demo can be found [here](https://next-cv-nine.vercel.app).
   - 📎 [My CV](https://github.com/nicholasadamou/my-cv): This is _My_ CV that used [Next CV](https://github.com/nicholasadamou/next-cv) as a blueprint.
 A working demo can be found [here](https://nicholas-adamou-cv.vercel.app).
 - ☁️ [Cloud Tools](https://github.com/nicholasadamou/cloud-tools): A AWS cloud-based service that provides users with a platform to convert or compress files.
 A working demo can be found [here](https://cloud-tools.vercel.app).